carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 > ## Exercise 1: Downloading data from NCBI using the command line
 >
-> Suppose you are asked to perform the following sequence of actions:
+> To download the genome of another strain of *S. thermophilus* we need to perform the following stps:
 >
-> 1. Download the genome of *Streptococcus thermophilus* with the NCBI assembly number `GCF_000011825.1` in a FASTA format and save it to an output directory entitled `thermophilusLMG18311`.
+> 1. Download the genome of *Streptococcus thermophilus* with the NCBI assembly number `GCF_000011825.1` in a FASTA format and save it to an output directory named `thermophilusLMG18311`.
 > 2. Change to the directory where the FASTA file is located and unzip it.
 > 3. Move the FASTA file all the way back to the `thermophilusLMG18311` directory.
 > 4. Change to the `thermophilusLMG18311` directory and delete the `refseq` subdirectory created by the downloading tool.
 >
-> Complete the following set of commands to perform the previous steps:
+> Complete the following set of commands to carry out the previous steps:
 >
 > Step 1.
 >